CensoredUsername/dynasm-rs/doc/langref_riscv.md

 #### Immediates

 The RISC-V instruction features both signed and unsigned immediate operands.
-The size of these immediates is generally not a clean amount of bytes, but rather bitfields of various lengths.
+The size of these immediates is often not a clean amount of bytes but instead measured in bits.
 Dynasm-rs expects the type of any dynamic RISC-V immediates to be passed to be `u32` for unsigned immediates and `i32` for signed immediates, with the exception of the >32bits `li` pseudo-instructions.
 These immediates are where possible validated at compile time.
 If an impossible immediate is requested at runtime, this will result in a panic.

 Several instructions have additional requirements on any passed immediates.
 Consult the instruction reference for the exact requirements of each instruction.